 To Host or Not Host

 One of the most important decisions you need to make about your website before the process gets rolling is whether you’ll host it or whether the folks who build it will host it.
 This may not seem like a big decision, but too often people don’t know what they are signing up for and end up confused as to what they are paying for each month or year.
+If you haven’t decided on who you are going to host your website with, finding the best unlimited hosting provider would be something to look into.
 As we said previously, there are a lot of options when it comes to websites, but most likely you’ll fall into one of these two categories.
 There are advantages and disadvantages to each, so you need to know which one works best for you and your team before you sign on the dotted line.

 If you are hosting your website, you’ll pay a fee to a company and then load your website to their platform which will, in turn, make it available on the internet.
 This means, whoever builds your site will give you the code for it.
 It’s yours, in your hands to what you want with it.
 The advantage of this is, obviously, you have it and can do what you want with it.
 Want to move it to a different hosting platform?
 No problem, you can do that.
 Want to hire somebody to change the site and add features?
 No problem, you can hire whomever you want.
 It’s yours, in your hands to do with what you please.
 The disadvantage is that there is more management involved on your part and things like updated apps or features can cause real headaches.